endeepak/endeepak.github.io/source/_posts/2017-10-28-joy-of-finding-a-math-series.markdown

 From what I knew of squares of numbers, this wasn't very obvious.
 I was very excited to check if this is already known or I was the first one to discover this :).
 Simple web search presented ton of articles on this observation.

-This was disappointing but reading this [link](http://mathcentral.uregina.ca/QQ/database/QQ.09.99/nghiem1.html) about a mathematician appreciating a student's effort in similar finding was comforting and encouraging to carry on with my quest
+That was disappointing but reading this [link](http://mathcentral.uregina.ca/QQ/database/QQ.09.99/nghiem1.html) about a mathematician appreciating a student's effort in similar finding was comforting and encouraging to carry on with my quest